SillyFreak/typst-packages-old/README.md

 - `README.md`: change the title, add description
 - `docs/manual.typ`:
 	- change the title, abstract, and introduction
-	- in the lines `label-prefix: "template.",` and `scope: (template: lib),` replace `template` with your package's name.
-These define how you can reference functions in the manual and use the module in documentation comments.
+	- in the lines `#let scope = (template: lib)` and `label-prefix: "template.",` replace `template` with your package's name.
+These define how you can use the module in documentation comments and reference functions in the manual.

 ## Building packages